-We highly value all of our pupils and within the statutory requirements the government highlight that SEND pupils can be more vulnerable to exploitation, bullying and many other issues.
+We highly value all of our pupils and within the statutory requirements the government highlight that SEND pupils can be more vulnerable to exploitation, bullying and many other areas of concern.
 Therefore, all of these factors will be carefully considered when designing, planning and teaching our lessons within the curriculum.